 Hyperliquid is a high-performance blockchain centred on an on-chain perpetual-futures exchange, and HYPE is its native token.
 Spot HYPE products give regulated exposure to the HYPE price.

-HYPE products are among the newest crypto ETFs with very few issuers, so their flows are one of the only direct, early signals of institutional demand for Hyperliquid.
+HYPE products are among the newest crypto ETFs and there are only three of them, so their flows are one of the only direct, early signals of institutional demand for Hyperliquid.

 Flows isolate long-only, regulated capital, while price reflects all trading.
 For a young asset like HYPE, flows are a clearer read on whether institutions are starting to allocate.